DylanL-Demo19/Structs-LoginSystem/README.md

 # Structs-LoginSystem
 Login system demo via Structs.

-Please enter any username and email address which include '@' for test both success and fail mode.
+Please enter any username and email address which include '@' for success or fail result.